Upgrade RHEL

 Important

-1. Run the following commands to update the RHEL 7 operating system to the latest minor version and restart the instance for the update to take effect:
+1. Run the following commands to upgrade the operating system to the latest version available in the current repository, which contains fixes for known vulnerabilities, bugs, and security risks, and restart the operating system for the upgrade to take effect:

 yum -y update